 Will refinancing a mortgage hurt the average age of my credit accounts?

 The length of your credit history — in other words, how long you’ve had credit and how old your accounts are — counts toward about 15% of your credit score.
 So opening a new account will lower the average age of your accounts.

 However, your payment history counts toward even more of your credit score: about 35%.
 If you consistently paid your previous mortgage on time, that will positively affect your score.

 How to make smart decisions before applying for a refinance

-Before applying for a refinance, Detweiler recommended checking with all three major credit reporting agencies at least two months before you’re planning to take action.
-If you find any mistakes on your credit report, this will give you time to address them.
+Before applying for a refinance, consider checking your credit report with the major credit bureaus.
+This way, if you find any mistakes on your credit report, you’ll have time to address them.

-She advised against taking any major action — e.g., closing accounts or opening new ones — without consulting your mortgage professional first.
+Also be careful to not close old accounts or open new ones without consulting your mortgage professional first.

 Refinancing your mortgage is a major decision.
 There are plenty of factors to consider, including the amount your monthly payment will change, fees you’ll incur for the refinance and the impact on your credit score.